hellstorm-software/Kult-Rising/readme.md

     - adjusted cull distance of lights
     - cleaned up geometry in the big room
     - fixed gap in the ceiling of the big room
+    - fixed an area with a clipping ceiling at the top of the stairs

 ----------------------------------------------------------